WilliamLa59/neurosity-web-app/README.md

 - removed empty starting entry
 - added seconds to the session start timestamp
 - refreshes webpage on log to empty state object
+- fixed brainwave property displaying "[object Object]" (needs to be tested)